Information for Applicants

 There is no upper age limit for apprenticeships, which are available to people at any stage of their working life.
 We welcome applications from people of all ages, although you must be 16 or over when you start your apprenticeship with us.

 Are there any minimum entry requirements?

-Entry requirements depend on the level of the apprenticeship and the programme that the apprentice will follow.
+Entry requirements will depend on the programme that you are applying for and the level.
 Entry to apprenticeships at level 3 generally require Grade 5 (C) or above at GCSE in Maths and English.